DarkenedBright/hypixel-go-sdk/openapi/docs/SkyBlockProfileMemberObjectivesCatchLaseasFish.md

 ### NewSkyBlockProfileMemberObjectivesCatchLaseasFish

-`func NewSkyBlockProfileMemberObjectivesCatchLaseasFish(completedAt int64, flyfishFished int64, progress int64, status SkyBlockProfileMemberNetherIslandPlayerQuestsQuestDataQuestStatus, ) *SkyBlockProfileMemberObjectivesCatchLaseasFish`
+`func NewSkyBlockProfileMemberObjectivesCatchLaseasFish(completedAt int64, progress int64, status SkyBlockProfileMemberNetherIslandPlayerQuestsQuestDataQuestStatus, ) *SkyBlockProfileMemberObjectivesCatchLaseasFish`

 NewSkyBlockProfileMemberObjectivesCatchLaseasFish instantiates a new SkyBlockProfileMemberObjectivesCatchLaseasFish object This constructor will assign default values to properties that have it defined,